-Your geographic location can impact your inground pool installation costs and materials.
-In some regions of the country, underground rock such as limestone is more prevalent than in other parts and can play a big part in your inground pool installation.
+Rock is known for causing problems early in the installation process.
+Underground rock, such as limestone, is more prevalent in some areas and can play a big part in your inground pool installation.
 Excavating rock often requires specialized equipment to break the rock into manageable pieces so that it can be removed and hauled away.
-Excavating the foundation can be very expensive and is not likely to be included in your swimming pool contract.
-Many swimming pool contracts have a ‘rock clause’ so be sure to read it carefully.
+Many swimming pool contracts have a “rock clause” so be sure to read it carefully.
 Rock clauses usually state that the homeowner is required to pay for the expense of removing any rock from the project site.
-Pool builders who are familiar with the area should mention the possible chance of hitting the rock and share the impact it could have on the project.
-If you think you may have underground rock, a test hole can be performed ahead time.